 Branding initiatives for commercial corridors

-Through grant funding from the Governor’s Office of Storm Recovery, we hired 3x3 Design.
-Through an inclusive stakeholder engagement process, 3x3 Design designed street banners, stickers, tote bags and more as a means to create a brand identity for Mermaid Avenue, its merchants and shoppers.
-Often, our residential community and local businesses in our neighborhood node have been overshadowed, and our goal is to create a shared sense of community through this newly designed brand identity.
+Through grant funding from the Governor’s Office of Storm Recovery, we hired 3x3 Design to develop a brand for Mermaid Avenue.
+After undertaking an inclusive stakeholder engagement process, 3x3 Design designed street banners, merchant window stickers, tote bags and more as a means to create the brand identity.
+Often, the residential community and local businesses in our neighborhood node are overshadowed by the Amusement District; our goal is to create a shared sense of community through this newly designed brand identity.

-Through grant funding from NYC Department of Small Business Services’ Neighborhood Design Lab, we worked to establish a collective brand identity to address the divide between our districts.
-Through our branding “Coney Island for Everyone”, we aim to further foster the shared sense of community throughout our lively neighborhood.
+Thanks to grant funding from NYC Department of Small Business Services’ Neighborhood Design Lab, we worked to establish a collective brand identity to highlight the diversity of the two districts.
+Through our branding “Coney Island for Everyone,” we aim to further cultivate the shared sense of community throughout our lively neighborhood.

 promoting local spending

-We took the first step towards shopping local by partnering with multiple local businesses for every event we held in the past year.
-Whether it was a venue reservation for our events, food, drinks or flowers, to name a few, we bought and shopped locally.
-We believe that this initiative also promotes our local businesses to other stakeholders attending our events and encourages further local spending!
+The Alliance took the first step towards shopping local by partnering with multiple businesses for each event we held in the past year.
+Whether it was a venue reservation for our events, food, drinks or flowers, we bought and shopped locally.
+We believe that this initiative also promotes Coney Island businesses to other stakeholders attending our events and encourages further local spending!

-This year, we are proud to announce our largest involvement with the Shop Small Movement through the Small Business Saturday initiative.
-We supported multiple Coney Island small businesses with marketing materials, decorations and guidance on deals and offers to maximize their success and returns!
+We are proud to participate annually in the Small Business Saturday initiative.
+We support Coney Island small businesses with marketing materials, decorations and guidance on deals and offers to maximize their success!

 SMALL BUSINESS ASSISTANCE

-Through our strong partnerships and constant communication with local city agencies, we are informed of grants and initiatives that may benefit our local businesses.
+Through our strong partnerships and constant communication with local city agencies, we are apprised of grants and initiatives that may benefit our local businesses.
 Our community outreach staff are always out and about, visiting and educating our businesses on these opportunities, while helping them to apply.
-So far we have assisted over ---- businesses in receiving the Business PREP grant, over 15 businesses receive the goTenna text messaging network system and 4 businesses apply for the Love Your Local Grant.
+So far we have assisted over 15 businesses in receiving the goTenna text messaging network system and 9 businesses apply for the Paycheck Protection Program and distributed over 3,850 pairs of gloves and 41,000 disposable adults masks, 4,050 children’s masks and 100 bottles of hand sanitizer to the Coney Island business community.

-With a goal of helping businesses avoid violations and be more informed of the current NYC regulations, we facilitate free, on-site compliance consultations from the NYC Department of Small Business Services to help small business owners prevent costly fines and penalties.
+With a goal of helping businesses avoid violations and be more informed of the current NYC regulations, we facilitate free, on-site compliance consultations from the NYC Department of Small Business Services to help prevent small business owners from receiving costly fines and penalties.

 MARKET RESEARCH STUDIES

-After Hurricane Sandy hit, Empire State Development funded a Mermaid Avenue Market Research Study as a basis to design and implement initiatives for a more efficient and speedy recovery, as well as a more resilient neighborhood.
+After Hurricane Sandy hit, Empire State Development funded a Mermaid Avenue Market Research Study, laying the groundwork to design and implement initiatives for a more efficient and speedy recovery, as well as a more resilient and sustainable neighborhood.

-The Alliance worked with multiple consultants and community stakeholders, including Larisa Ortiz Associates and WXY to identify the corridor’s strengths and areas that required attention or improvement.
+The Alliance worked with multiple consultants and community stakeholders, including Larisa Ortiz Associates and WXY to identify the corridor’s strengths and areas that would benefit from attention or improvement.

 In addition, we worked with NYC Department of Small Business Services to conduct a Commercial District Needs Assessment (CDNA) for all our commercial corridors - capturing an economic snapshot of 287 businesses.
-Through multiple engagement sessions with our stakeholders, surveys, outreach and streetscape and facade observations, we collected data to determine the needs of our different commercial districts and our residents.
+Through multiple engagement sessions with our stakeholders, surveys, outreach and streetscape and façade observations, we collected data to determine the needs of our distinctive commercial districts and our residents.

-All these studies have provided valuable insights and guide our strategic initiatives in the coming year.
+Each of these studies have provided valuable insights and a tangible plan to guide our strategic initiatives in the coming year.